-Hack the Senses projects were recently showcased at the Victoria and Albert Museum's Digital Design Weekend and at the New Scientist Live expo.
+Hack the Senses projects were showcased in September 2017 at the Victoria and Albert Museum's Digital Design Weekend and at the New Scientist Live expo.
 We presented three installations, which received very positive and encouraging feedback.

 The first installation was called 'Is Lavender Blue?
 A Chromatic Scentscape'.
 It was built around the idea that cultures throughout history have used colours to express emotions, power relations, danger and a host of other meanings.
 Odours and scents are also strong, yet sometimes subtle triggers of attraction and repulsion, which convey a lot of information.
 But what happens when we try to pair them?
 What is the colour of a scent?
 How do our memories, personal experiences and learned associations influence our choice?
 Or is there a colour ‘inherent’ to smells themselves, which we all perceive similarly?
-This mini-experiment invited the audience to explore the relationship between their sense of smell and their perception of colours.
+Drawing on research in crossmodal psychology, this mini-experiment invited the audience to explore the relationship between their sense of smell and their perception of colours.

 The second installation was entitled 'Self-Constructor' and it investigated the idea of 'having' or 'being' a coherent self.
 What does it mean to be a self?
 As our lives are dispersed into ever more digital representations of who we are, is it ever possible to construct a coherent self-image?
 Or should we accept instead that it is bound to remain fragmented forever?
 This out-of-body VR experience provided visitors an opportunity to put all their pieces together.